skress/killbill-easytax-plugin/README.md

 ## Generating jOOQ DAO classes

-To generate the jOOQ classes in the `org.killbill.billing.plugin.easytax.dao.gen` package hierarchy, you must have a `killbill` MySQL database available with the `src/main/resources/ddl.sql` DDL loaded.
+To generate the jOOQ classes in the `org.killbill.billing.plugin.easytax.dao.gen` package hierarchy, you must have a `killbill` PostgreSQL/MySQL database available with the `src/main/resources/ddl.sql` (and for PostgreSQL additionaly `src/main/resources/ddl-postgresql.sql`) DDL loaded.
-A `killbill` user with password `killbill` must also be available.
+A `killbill` user with password `killbillpw` must also be available.
+Currently `src/main/resources/gen.sh` and `src/main/resources/gen.xml` are configured to connect to PostgreSQL, to switch to MySQL, you need to ...

+- set `DB=mysql` in `src/main/resources/gen.sh`
+- adapt the JDBC driver settings in `src/main/resources/gen.xml`

 Then, run the following command:

 ```sh
 ./src/main/resources/gen.sh